 In general, the string that you pass to the GetOption function to fetch the value of a command-line option setting is the same as the "most common" long option name (beginning with two hyphen characters), although there are some exceptions.
-The list of SCons command-line options and the GetOption strings for fetching them, are available in the Section 10.1.4 section, below.
+The list of SCons command-line options and the GetOption strings for fetching them, are available in the Section 1.4, "Strings for Getting or Setting Values of SCons Command-Line Options" section, below.